 Meghan on Monday: To start the week, Meghan expanded on her Forbes commentary in a message to the TalentCulture community: “HR Tech as High Art and Deep Science.”

 #TChat Preview: Our community manager, Tim McDonald, outlined the theme and key questions in a preview post: “Live From the Edge of HR Innovation,” featuring brief video interviews with four of the five finalists in this year’s HRO Today Forum iTalent Competition.

-#TChat Radio: In a special 1-hour “open mic” roundtable live from the HRO Today Forum social media lounge, Jessica Miller-Merrell (Blogging4Jobs), Matt Charney (Talemetry), and a variety of other conference attendees talked with Meghan and Kevin about the changing role of HR, and technology’s role in supporting that shift.
+In a special 1-hour “open mic” roundtable l #TChat Radio: ive from the HRO Today Forum social media lounge, Jessica Miller-Merrell ( Blogging4Jobs), Matt Charney ( Talemetry), and a variety of other conference attendees talked with Meghan and Kevin about the changing role of HR, and technology’s role in supporting that shift.

 Closing Notes & What’s Ahead

 SPECIAL THANKS: Again, thanks to the HROToday Forum social media team for sharing their perspectives live from the conference, and thanks to Achievers Social Community Manager, Katie Paterson, for spearheading this week’s #TChat Twitter conversation.
 You brought insight, humor and energy that everyone could feel.

 NOTE TO BLOGGERS: Did this week’s events prompt you to write about HR Innovation or related issues?
 We’re happy to share your thoughts.
 Just post a link on Twitter (include #TChat or @TalentCulture), or insert a comment below, and we’ll pass it along.

 WHAT’S AHEAD: Next week, education and social learning advocate, Angela Maiers, returns to talk about how our nation can prepare today’s students to become tomorrow’s business and technology leaders.
 Stay tuned for a “sneak peek” video in our preview this weekend!